-This blog post will answer the following questions on the legal concepts of excluded questions and stricken evidence:
+This blog post will answer some frequently asked questions on the legal concepts of excluded questions and stricken evidence.

-What does it mean to exclude a question in a court of law?
+What does it mean to exclude evidence in court?

-During a trial, it is the duty of attorneys to object to evidence that may not be admissible under a particular court’s rules of evidence.
+During a trial, it is the duty of attorneys to object to evidence that may not be admissible.

-If a judge “sustains” an objection—that is, if he or she does not allow a witness to answer a question posed by a lawyer—the jury must disregard the question.
-Jurors are not allowed to wonder or guess about what the answer to a question might have been.
+If a judge “sustains” an objection the jury must disregard the question.
+Jurors may not wonder or guess about what the answer to a question might be.

-NO, a lawyer’s unanswered question itself, no matter how artfully phrased, is not any evidence.
-The purpose of a question is to be used to give meaning to a witness’s answer.
+No, a lawyer’s unanswered question itself, no matter how artfully phrased, is not any evidence.
+A question should give meaning to a witness’s answer.
 If a question includes any suggestions or insinuations, jurors will be instructed to ignore them unless the judge permits the witness to answer the question asked and the witness confirms those suggestions.

 The logic behind this reasoning comes down to the simple rule that testimony comes from the witnesses, not from lawyers.

-What does it mean when a court of law strikes evidence or testimony?
+What does it mean when a court "strikes" evidence or testimony?

 The purpose of striking evidence in accordance with the rules of evidence is not to conceal relevant evidence from jurors.
-The purpose is to make sure that all evidence jurors are to take into consideration is presented in a reliable form so that they are in a fair position to assess its truth.
-If a judge strikes evidence, it is because the judge thinks it would be unreliable or misleading to rely on it in the form it was presented.
+All evidence presented to jurors should be in a reliable form.
+If a judge strikes evidence, it is because the judge thinks it is unreliable or misleading.

 Testimony or evidence a judge may strike is no longer evidence.
-Therefore, it MUST be subtracted from the consideration of jurors in their deliberations regarding a verdict for the case.
+Therefore, jurors may not consider it in their deliberations regarding a verdict for the case.